AMReX-Fusion/Furnace/Docs/source/Verification.rst

    :align: center
    :width: 4.75in

-   Furnace solution for Sod’s problem run in 3-d, with the piecewise-linear Godunov method with limiters, along the :math:`x`, :math:`y`, and :math:`z` axes.
+   Logi solution for Sod’s problem run in 3-d, with the piecewise-linear Godunov method with limiters, along the :math:`x`, :math:`y`, and :math:`z` axes.
 A coarse grid of 32 zones in the direction of propagation, with 2 levels of refinement was used.
 The analytic solution appears as the red line.

-:numref:`fig:sod` shows the Furnace solution using the newest PPM limiters compared to the analytic solution, showing the density, velocity, pressure, and internal energy.
+:numref:`fig:sod` shows the Logi solution using the newest PPM limiters compared to the analytic solution, showing the density, velocity, pressure, and internal energy.
 :numref:`fig:sod_ppm0` is the same as :numref:`fig:sod`,